hanifanmoha/hanifanmoha.github.io/data/blog-posts/why-golang-structured-like-that.md

 ---
 ---
 ---
-In example, lets create a simple script to transfer balance from Bob to Alice.
-In this example, lets just create repository layer that store user in memory
+For example, let's create a simple script to transfer balance from Bob to Alice.
+In this example, let's just create a repository layer that stores users in memory

 ```
 // Repositories